How to Write a Speech: A Simple 6-Step Formula

 - Wedding speech (CTA): “Let’s raise a glass to the Bride and Groom, then hit the bar and make some new memories!”

-Now that you’re armed with this 6-step formula, you know exactly how to write a speech that captivates and inspires, ensuring you always remain memorable.
-Here’s the recap:
+Now you’re armed with this 6-step formula, you know exactly how to write a speech that inspires.
+Here’s a quick recap:

 - Define your Golden Thread to anchor your message.